es92/VimNotes/README.md

 # VimNotes

-Goals:
+## Goals

-build the best note taking app for me
+Build the best note taking app for me

-* matches the featureset I've been using in icloud notes
+* Matches the featureset I've been using in icloud notes
-* works well on browsers
+* Works well on browsers
-* uses vim as the editor
+* Uses vim as the editor
-* saves history
+* Saves history
-* encrypts files on the browser
+* Encrypts files on the browser
-* works offline
+* Works offline

+## Install

+1. Clone es-vim.js into root
+2. Run a static webserver on root
+3. Go to index.html

+## Other

 See /TODO for progress